Daniel: Chapter 2

 - Is the one that light dwells within Him

 A point to stress with respect to the first bullet, is that the Lord is the one who changes the times and seasons.
 This is exactly what is being revealed to the king through this dream.
 It is the Lord who will cause the changes in Gentile kingdoms and He is the one to set the time when they will occur.
 In Daniel 7:25, it is revealed to Daniel that in the latter half of the tribulation, Satan through the Antichrist will attempt the same, but to no avail.
-Even the Lord, in responding to the Apostles who had asked when will the time come to restore His kingdom.
-The Lord affirmed that it is not for man to know the times or season, only the Father has determined the time by His own authority, (no one will be able to change), Acts 1:6-7.
+When responding to the Apostles who had asked when will the time come to restore His kingdom, Christ Jesus said it was only for the Father to know.
+The Lord affirmed that it is not for man to know the times or season, only the Father who has determined the time by His own authority, (no one will be able to change it), Acts 1:6-7.

 To set up this great revelation to the king, Daniel sent for the captain of the king's guard, who in turn presented Daniel to the king.
-It is interesting that the other three young men are included in this audience before the king.
+Only Daniel had the audience before the king.
 After having suffered great disappointment with all his other wise men and advisors, the king now asks Daniel if he can do this.
 It is no wonder that the king responded with such skepticism, but Daniel's boldness was in stark contrast to what the king evidenced the previous day with the other wise men, astrologers, magicians, soothsayers, and the Chaldeans.
 In fact, in Daniel 2:27, Daniel even mocks them for their ineptness in light of all the false impressions that they presented to the king, concerning wisdom and understanding.
-Daniel uses the obvious contrast to bring all the glory to the Lord God of Israel, who Daniel introduces to the king.
-Daniel was not shy to say and demonstrate to King Nebuchadnezzar all that he worshiped, had confidence in, and believed in, were false gods.
+Daniel uses the obvious contrast to bring all the glory to the Lord God of Israel, who Daniel introduces to the king at this moment.
+Daniel was not shy to say and demonstrate to King Nebuchadnezzar all that the king worshiped, had confidence in, and believed in, were false gods.
 These false gods were unable to do what the Lord was about to reveal to him through Daniel.

-Rather than just providing the king the dream and its details, the Lord revealed more to Daniel, which is what set up this whole affair.
-As the king laid in bed, he wondered about what should come to pass after enjoying his great conquests.
+Rather than just providing the king the dream and its details, the Lord revealed more to Daniel.
+He told the king what he was doing and thinking prior to the dream.
+The information was far more than even what the king asked for.
+Daniel revealed that the king laid in bed, and wondered about what should come to pass after enjoying his great conquests.
 Daniel again reaffirms to the king that it is the Lord that Daniel obeys who reveals the secrets and makes known what is to take place.
-And yet again, he directs all the glory for the information to be relayed to the king, back to the Lord God Almighty.
+And yet again, he directs all the glory for the information he gave to the king, back to the Lord God Almighty.

 In Daniel 2:31-35, Daniel reveals all of the details concerning the dream that the king had the previous night.
 This dream possessed the following attributes: